datacarpentry/astronomy-python/_episodes/01-query.md

 > ## Different results
 > Your results for this query may differ from the Instructor's.
 This is because
-> `TOP 3000` returns 3000 results, but those results are not organised in any
+> `TOP 3000` returns 3000 results, but those results are not organized in any
 > particular way.
 {: .callout}